 JAMBAY LHAKHANG DRUP FESTIVALS

 This tour is a cultural indulgence.
 Perfect for those who prefer cultural immersion rather than trekking.
-You will explore museums, visit lhakhangs and dzongs, take day hikes and excursions, and attend the annual Jambay Lhakhang Festival in Bumthang.
-The celebration is exotic with mask and festival dances, truly not to be missed.
-Bumthang also holds many holy sites which are centuries old and highly momentous.
-Stroll Thimphu and Paro streets in your spare evenings and shop for souvenirs.
-You can interact with the locals and absorb Bhutanese lifestyle.
+This tour is centred on Jambay Lhakhang Festival – an annual festival held in central Bhutan, Bumthang.
+The celebration is exotic with fire ritual, naked dance and other festival dances, truly not to be missed.
+Bumthang also holds many scared holy sites which are centuries old and highly momentous.
+This cultural tour includes museums and monasteries along with some easy day hikes and excursions.
+Hiking through villages, interacting with locals is a great way to experience a Bhutanese way of life.
+You can stroll the streets when in Thimphu and Paro and shop for souvenirs in your free time.

 On your flight to Paro, if the weather permits, you will be able to spot snowcapped Himalayas including mount Jumolhari and Jichu Drake in Bhutan.
 Our guide will be waiting to receive you.
 You will be driven to your hotel.
 Later in the day you will visit Ta Dzong, originally a watch tower now converted into a museum.
 This 17th century old fortress holds varies displays of antique collections.
 Next stop is the Rinpung Dzong literal translation –“fortress of heap of jewels.”
 Another Lhakhang you will visit is the Kyichu Lhakhang, one of the oldest and most divine temple of Bhutan.
 Overnight hotel in Paro.

-Your drive to Thimphu, the capital of Bhutan, will be an hour journey.
-You shall see stalls of vegetables and fruits along the road on the way.
-Perhaps it is a good time to interact with the locals and take pictures.
+After breakfast, you start your one hours drive to the capital of Bhutan, Thimphu.
+On the way, you will see farmers with their stalls selling vegetables and fruits.
+Perhaps it is a good time to stop for some photographs and to interact with the locals.
 Upon reaching Thimphu, you will be transferred to your hotel.
-At Thimphu you can shop for souvenirs, get a taste of nightlife or just spend your time strolling the streets.
+Thimphu has many handicraft shops lining the streets so you can shop for souvenirs or just spend your spare time strolling the streets.
 Overnight hotel in Thimphu.

-There are couple to must-see places in Thimphu.
-You will first visit the King’s Memorial Chorten – built in memory of the third king of Bhutan, then go to Kuenselphodrang – 169ft high bronze statue of Buddha and also see the majestic Tashichhodzong. .
-For lunch you can dine in one of the local restaurants and see what Bhutanese usually eat.
-If it’s the weekend you can catch the buzz of the Weekend Market and also visit the Nunnery Temple and the School of Arts and Crafts where there are displays of ancient paintings and finally the Folk Heritage Museum.
+There are couple of must-see tourist attractions in Thimphu.
+You will start off by visiting the King’s Memorial Chorten – built in memory of the third king of Bhutan, then go to Kuenselphodrang – 169ft high bronze statue of Buddha and also see the majestic Tashichhodzong.
+Stop for lunch at one of the local restaurants and if it’s the weekend, you can catch the buzz of the Weekend Market.
+Later visit the Nunnery Temple and the School of Arts and Crafts where there are displays of ancient paintings and finally the Folk Heritage Museum.
 Overnight hotel in Thimphu.

 Today you will visit the Punakha Dzong, a stunning architectural beauty commanding over the junction of Mo Chhu and Pho Chhu.
 Next destination is Khamsum Yulley Namgyel Chorten, standing tall on a hill 7km north of Punakha.
 You will land on a beautiful hillock overlooking Punakha Valley after 30 minutes hike to the Chorten.
 It holds antique paintings and old sect of Buddhism.
 Hike back and drive to Punakha.
 Overnight hotel in Punakha.

 After breakfast, you will start your journey to Bumthang, a place which holds many holy sites that are centuries old and highly momentous.
 The route crosses Pele La which is 3300 meters high.
-Lunch will be serve in Trongsa.
-Then next destination is the Trongsa Dzzong, the masterpiece of Bhutanese architecture.
-Then continue driving to Bumthang passing numerous villages with lush forest.
+Stop for lunch in Trongsa and then continue to the next destination -Trongsa Dzzong, the masterpiece of Bhutanese architecture.
+After the visit, continue driving to Bumthang passing numerous villages with lush forest.
 On the way you will stop at a yathra (textile weaving) factory, where the yathras are designed with patterns unique to Bumthang, and you can even watch some of the weavers at their looms.
 Check into hotel on arrival.
 Overnight at hotel in Bumthang.

 Attend the Jambay Lhakhang festival.
 It shall be a wonderful experience of Bhutan’s unique tradition and culture.
 You can witness various mask and festival dances.
 Enjoy the celebration with the people of Bumthang and nearby villages.
 Overnight at hotel in Bumthang.

 Today, you will go to Tang valley, the most remote valley in Bumthang.
-You will visit Ugyen Chholing Palace which is now turned into a museum.
-This serves as place for religious studies, research and solitude.
+Visit the Ugyen Chholing Palace which is now turned into a museum serving as place for religious studies, research and solitude.
 You will also explore nearby villages.
-You shall be able to see Mebar Tsho (Burning Lake) on your way back, where some of Guru Rinpoche’s treasures were found in the 15th century by the famous treasure discoverer Pema Lingpa.
+On your way back, you shall be able to see Mebar Tsho (Burning Lake) where some of Guru Rinpoche’s treasures were found in the 15th century by the famous treasure discoverer Pema Lingpa.
 Overnight hotel in Bumthang.

 Today you will take a domestic flight to Paro.
 In Paro, you will be taken to the Drugyal Dzong ruins which was built three hundred years ago to commemorate Bhutan’s victory over Tibetan invaders.
 In the evening you can stroll Paro streets and absorb people’s lifestyle.
 Overnight at hotel in Paro.